T0nyX1ang/Mathematical-Modeling/README.md

 # Mathematical-Modeling
 For Mathematical Modeling Contest in September.
-This is useful tools we may use.
+This are useful tools we may use.
 ## ezga.m
-  * Using *Sheffield University's GA Toolbox* to optimize something.
+  * Using *Sheffield University's GA Toolbox* to optimize minimum searching of a function.

+### Version 1.2
+  * Enable *EnableNlnrSearch* to enhance local search.
+  * **NOTICE:** Using *NonlinearInterval* to change local search interval in GA main search.
+  * **WARNING: Total search time will be a little longer than before.**

 ### Version 1.1
   * Change crtbp to crtrp for better performance.
   * Remove bs2rv function and optimize bugs.